 Even for the most acne medication, you should expect to use the medicine until you are no longer bothered by pimples, acne and blemishes.
 When this happens, it’s very different from person to person …

-Let me start by mentioning one of my favourites medications for the treatment of pimples:
+Let me start by mentioning one of my favorite medications for the treatment of pimples:

 BENZOYL PEROXIDE CREAM